Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![13](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/13.jpg)

-Now, suspicious claims for labeled drugs narrow down to special cluster. we can identify fraurent claims from three high suspicious clusters
+Now, suspicious claims for labeled drugs narrow down to some special clusters: Claims with high mean cost and low prscription rate for opiods,  as well as high lmean cost and high prscrition rate for long-acting optioid, were grouped into the second cluster; Claims with high mean cost and low prescription rate for antibiotics, were grouped into the third cluster; While claims with high mean cost and high prescription rate for antipsychotics were grouped into the forth cluster.
+By narrowing the scope of our search, we check out fraurent prescibers from high suspicious clusters more quickly and presice